Glossary of terms

 Alexithymia

-A term used to describe difficulty identifying and describing ones own emotions
+A term used to describe challenges identifying and describing ones own emotions

 Allistic